Washcloth Teddy Bear DIY [with Video Tutorial] –

 Here are the photo instructions.
 The video is below.

-Stay tuned for a future post with pictures of our youth shoebox packing party!
+You need to see our post about the youth group shoebox packing party to find out more about Operation Christmas Child!
 You can also check out my friend Tannah’s post The Gift of Giving on how she teaches her children about the importance of giving to others to find some other great ideas.

 If you do shoeboxes, what are the favorite must-include items you put in yours?